 Figure 9.51 shows the trends in levels of ART coverage by province.
 Levels of ART coverage have been heterogeneous between provinces over time.
 The public sector ART programme in the Western Cape started slightly earlier than that in other provinces, and as a result, ART coverage was generally higher than that in other provinces prior to 2012.
-However, in the last decade, rates of ART initiation have picked up substantially in KwaZulu-Natal, with the result that ART coverage in 2021 is highest in this province.
-ART coverage in 2021 varied between 54% in Western Cape and 75% in KwaZulu-Natal.
-In several provinces ART coverage dropped in 2021 due to the impact of COVID-19.
+However, in the last decade, rates of ART initiation have picked up substantially in KwaZulu-Natal, with the result that ART coverage in 2022 is highest in this province.
+ART coverage in 2022 varied between 62% in Limpopo and 81% in KwaZulu-Natal.
+In several provinces ART coverage dropped in 2021 due to the impact of COVID-19, but subsequently increased.

-Figure 9.51: Fraction of HIV-positive individuals on ART Lines represent posterior averages.
+Figure 9.51: Fraction of HIV-positive individuals on ART

+Lines represent posterior averages.
 ART coverage is defined on the assumption that all HIV-positive individuals are eligible for ART.

-Figure 9.52 shows progress towards the 95-95-95 targets in 2021.
+Figure 9.52 shows progress towards the 95-95-95 targets in 2022.
 Levels of HIV diagnosis are similarly high across provinces, at around 93%, with only KwaZulu-Natal having reached the 95% target.
-There is greater variation in the fraction of diagnosed adults who are on ART, ranging from 59% in Western Cape to 79% in KwaZulu-Natal; none of the provinces is close to the 95% target.
-Rates of viral suppression (<1000 RNA copies/ml) also vary between provinces, from levels of 87% in Limpopo and Eastern Cape to 94% in Western Cape.
-The target for all three indicators (for 2025) is 95% [5], and there is thus substantial scope for improvement, particularly on the second indicator.
-Combining all three targets implies a target of 86% of all HIV-positive individuals on ART and virally suppressed by 2020.
-Figure 9.52(d) shows that all provinces fall short of this combined target, with the net viral suppression rate varying from 50% in Western Cape to 70% in KwaZulu-Natal.
+There is greater variation in the fraction of diagnosed adults who are on ART, ranging from 68% in Limpopo to 85% in KwaZulu-Natal; none of the provinces is close to the 95% target.
+Rates of viral suppression (<1000 RNA copies/ml) also vary between provinces, from levels of 90% in Eastern Cape to 95% in Western Cape.
+The target for all three indicators (for 2025) is 95% [5], and combining all three targets implies a target of 86% of all HIV-positive individuals on ART and virally suppressed by 2025.
+Figure 9.52(d) shows that all provinces fall short of this combined target, with the net viral suppression rate varying from 56% in Limpopo to 77% in KwaZulu-Natal.

-Figure 9.52: Progress towards the UNAIDS 95-95-95 targets in 2021 Bars represent posterior averages.
+Figure 9.52: Progress towards the UNAIDS 95-95-95 targets in 2022 Bars represent posterior averages.
 Dashed lines represent UNAIDS targets for 2025.

 Figure 9.53 shows the change over time in the proportion of men who are circumcised.
-In general there has been little change in the fraction circumcised over the 2003-2011 period, with increases only becoming noticeable in 2012-2021.
+In general there has been little change in the fraction circumcised over the 2003-2011 period, with increases only becoming noticeable in 2012-2022.
 These increases have been most substantial in KwaZulu-Natal, Free State and Mpumalanga.
 Increases have been small in Western Cape, and modest in the Eastern Cape and Northern Cape.
 Overall levels of circumcision remain highest in Limpopo.